Tailor your graduate application form and CV to Gerald Eve

 Gerald Eve wants applicants with personality and spark; it’s not looking for ‘corporate clones’.
 However, it also needs to trust that its graduates will be professional with clients.

 ‘Wacky’ CVs and extravagant claims reminiscent of contestants on The Apprentice (eg ‘Everything I touch turns to sold’) won’t impress.
 Instead, focus on revealing your personality through going into detail about your extra-curricular activities, interests, achievements and the responsibilities.
-Explaining how you raised £300 for charity by running a half-marathon in a Pepper Pig costume, for example, or climbing Mount Kilimanjaro will do this.
+Explaining how you raised £300 for charity by running a half-marathon in a Peppa Pig costume, for example, or climbing Mount Kilimanjaro will do this.

 Show Gerald Eve you share its culture